Black screen for projector

 Most think that a white screen is the best color screen for projectors, but what if we told you that a black screen for projector is best, that's right, we said that the color for the best projector screen is BLACK.
-Before we get into ALR (Ambient Light Rejecting) Black Projector Screen Vs White, which is discussed at the bottom of this page complete with a video, let us explain about ALR projector screens and some other basic things we should know about projector screens.
+Before we get into Black Projector Screen Vs White, which is discussed at the bottom of this page complete with a video, let us explain all the basics about a projector screen.

 Guide to buying Projector Screen

 To enjoy the full benefits of a projector you need a good screen for the projector picture to show on.
 Many different setups for the screen is possible, from just having a smooth painted wall in a light color to walls painted with specially made paint for projector screening.

 This may be a convenient choice for those who do not want to spent too much on a projector screen.
 But a painted wall is not as good as a dedicated projector screen made with special material to give the highest quality projector picture.
 The best place to have a look at the various options available for projector screens is the Amazon.com web page on projector screens.